 Welcome!

-We are so glad you have decided to visit.
+We are so glad you’re here.
 Please take a look around to see what we are about.

-The Windsor Quilters’ Guild is a group of quilters who meet for a time of friendship, learning and to work on projects in quilting.
+The Windsor Quilters’ Guild is a group of quilters from Windsor Ontario and its surrounding communities who meet once a month for a time of friendship, learning and to work on projects in quilting.

 Join us on the 1st Wednesday of the month (September – June)*